PID Training Materials & Guides

 The resources originate from various institutions and initiatives and are not maintained by us.
 As a work in progress, this overview will evolve to reflect the needs of the NFDI research communities.
 Suggestions are welcome.

 Fundamentals, significance, and an overview of the PID ecosystem.
-Includes beginner-friendly introductions, insights into governance, and the conceptual role of PIDs in research infrastructure.
+Includes beginner-friendly introductions, insights into governance and policy, and resources for understanding the conceptual role of PIDs in research infrastructure.
+Also covers tools and guides for selecting the right PID system.

 DOI ORCID ROR RAiD